tasict/homebridge-ewelink-sonoff/README.md

 #### Issues/Pull Requests
 Please feel free to submit - the more the merrier!
 As the name suggests, this is still in beta so it's most likely you'll run into issues.
 #### Credits
 - @gbro115 → @MrTomAsh → @howanghk - the line of succession of this plugin that I forked from.
-Otherwise this wouldn't exist.
+Otherwise this package wouldn't exist!
-- @ozzyobr - for his work with colour conversion, help supporting the L1 LED strip and his continued support throughout :)
+- @ozzyobr - for his continued support throughout, e.g. his work with colour conversion, his help with supporting the L1 LED strip.
-- @attarawnneh - for his patience while I trialled and errored with the RF Bridge - we got there I hope!
+- @attarawnneh - for his hours of patience whilst we trialled and errored with the RF Bridge - we got there I hope!
-- @gmeiburg88 - for trusting my control of his baby's dimmer lamp to enable support for D1, and the heater!
+- @gmeiburg88 - for trusting my control of his baby's dimmer lamp to enable support for D1... and the heater too!
+Thank you to all 😃.